 The written promise to the owner of roofing materials for material-related problems.

 Modified bitumen-based roofing underlayments.
-Designed to seal to wood decks and waterproof critical leak areas.
+Designed to seal to wood decks and waterproof critical leak areas for both residential roofs and commercial roofs.

 The method of installing valleys by laying one shingle over the other, up the valley center.